 In anthroposophical philosophy, a school itself is a being, with a biography and destiny of its own.
 Our school was originally born under a vision of a traditional Waldorf school through the hands of dedicated, experienced, teachers and parents.
 The school dutifully exemplified this vision for many years, until it reached its teenage years.
 This is not unlike human teenagers, who begin the process of forming their self identity; no longer living through their parents, they begin to uncover what defines them as a person.
 Interests they may have been dedicated steadfastly to previously suddenly are shed or shift dramatically, as their own path to individuality begins.

 Right on time for this process, the school began to be drawn to the area of nature education in its early adolescence.
-Over seven years ago, our very first Forest Fridays were born from a deep longing to unite our children with the land they live on, and play in, and nurture, leading the way for them to become junior land stewards with a deep reverence for all living beings on earth.
+Nearly a decade ago, our very first Forest Fridays were born from a deep longing to unite our children with the land they live on, and play in, and nurture, leading the way for them to become junior land stewards with a deep reverence for all living beings on earth.
 Weaving these intentions into the Waldorf curriculum was a completely organic union, and profound teachings flowed towards us each year.

 New connections with other local naturalists were kindled, and passionate, enthusiastic teachers were called here, expanding our community constellation.
 Each one of these elements fortified our resolve for an education that values a deep relationship to the nature that surrounds us, as we see the healing, tonic effects of nature on the whole being.
 Now in its 21st year, this school is ready to leave “home”; there is a yearning for a new landscape beyond four walls of a classroom to fully realize our existence as a Waldorf inspired nature school.